Nathan Rabin: Career

-He coined the phrase "manic pixie dream girl" as a cinematic type in 2007.
-He was a panelist on the short-lived basic cable show "Movie Club with John Ridley" on American Movie Classics.
+He coined the phrase "manic pixie dream girl" as a cinematic archetype in 2007.
+He was a panelist on the short-lived basic cable show Movie Club with John Ridley on American Movie Classics.
 In 2007, he began My Year of Flops on The A.V.
 Club, where he reevaluated films that were shunned by critics, ignored by audiences, or both, at their time of release.
 As of January 2008, the year was finished, but he continued the project as a bimonthly feature.
 Other ongoing features Rabin wrote for The A.V.
 Club include Dispatches From Direct-To-DVD Purgatory, a tongue-in-cheek look at DVD premieres; reviews for TV shows like Louie; Silly Little Show-Biz Book Club, a humorous exploration of trashy books about entertainment, and Ephemereview, which offers critiques of sub-reviewable pop-culture detritus.

 Rabin released his memoir in 2009, The Big Rewind: A Memoir Brought To You By Pop Culture, (2009) which was published by Scribner.
 The Washington Post gave the book a negative review, calling it a "...failed project brought to you by pop culture." while The New York Times wrote, "[Rabin] has packed [The Big Rewind] like a cannon, full of caustic wit and bruised feelings" in its more positive review.
 The book uses novels such as The Great Gatsby, musical recordings such as The Charm of the Highway Strip by The Magnetic Fields and other pop culture items as a springboard to discuss its author's tragi-comic adolescence as a guest of a mental hospital, a foster family whose patience and generosity he jokes "knew only strict, unyielding boundaries" and the Jewish Children's Bureau group home system, as well as his career with The A.V.
 Club and the short-lived film review show Movie Club With John Ridley on which he appeared.
 The book ends with a chapter about Rabin's unsuccessful audition to fill in for Roger Ebert as a guest critic on At the Movies.
 Scribner also published a book version of My Year of Flops (2010).

 On April 23, 2013, The A.V.
 Club announced that Rabin, Tasha Robinson, Genevieve Koski, and Noel Murray would be leaving to start a new web-based project with former staffers Scott Tobias and Keith Phipps.
 On May 30, 2013, this project was revealed to be The Dissolve.
 In addition to criticism for The Dissolve, Rabin also wrote the biweekly feature Forgotbusters, a reexamination of now-culturally obscure Hollywood films whose box office grosses were among the top 25 of any film released in their year.

 He has also written books on the Insane Clown Posse, Phish, and "Weird Al" Yankovic.